Set up reachability analysis for Java

-Learn how to set up Reachability Analysis for your projects.
+Learn how to set up Reachability Analysis for Java.

-To enable Reachability Analysis (currently supported for Java) you need to generate a call graph.
+To enable Reachability Analysis for Java, you need to generate a call graph.
 This can be done using the Debricked CLI callgraph

 command, which can be added to your integration, so that it is generated appropriately before making a Debricked scan.
 To find out more about the command and the various available flags, run:

-Reachability Analysis is supported for all Java projects, regardless of the dependency management system used.
-All we need is the compiled code for your project, and the libraries it uses.
-By default, the command will attempt to do all the preparation work for the command to be successful, using maven.
-The success of the preparation depends on the specific project structure and configurations and if its using maven.
+Reachability Analysis is supported for all Java projects using Maven.
+To produce a callgraph we need the compiled code for your project and access to the libraries it uses.
+By default, the command will attempt to do all the preparation work for the command to be successful.
+The success of the preparation depends on the specific project structure and configurations.
 In the event of failure, it is possible to configure the command not to run the preparation steps using the --no-build

 flag, and instead set it up separately before running the command.